 My Decision to Travel With Kids

 When I had my daughter over nine years ago, my husband and I had settled in the San Francisco Bay Area.
 Since my family was located on the other side of the country in Alabama where I grew up, it was inevitable that we would find ourselves on the road (or more accurately, in the air) often.
 We wanted my daughter to have real relationships with her grandparents and extended family.
 After surviving our first trip or two with an infant, we realized that we could do it.
 So, we simply kept doing it.

 After logging dozens of flights with our daughter, friends and family began turning to me when they were planning their own first trips with their kids.
 I wrote a couple of emails offering my advice and then decided to turn those missives into blog posts.
 Trips with Tykes was born!

 What Does Trips With Tykes Offer?

 With family located on the East Coast, in the South, and in California, we fly to a lot of varied domestic locales on a frequent basis.
 We also try to throw in a few international destinations when we can.
 Our last several international adventures involved taking our daughter to Hong Kong, both kids to Montreal, and a multi-city jaunt to Panama and Cancun.
-Now that we are a family of four, we are also incorporating a lot more road trips into our travel plans (four plane tickets get expensive!).
+Now that we are a family of four, we are also incorporating a few more road trips into our travel plans (four plane tickets get expensive!).

 In this blog, I turn my list-making and organizational skills into simple posts that readers can turn to for one-stop information.
 No more clicking to 8 airline websites when trying to find rules about checking car seats before booking an airline ticket.
 My car seat post is all that you need!
 Confused about what travel products you need to fly with a baby?
 I have recommendations for travel essentials for your baby registry.
 I endeavor to keep my posts updated so that you can trust even older posts with accurate information.